Video Calibration Services – Consumer

 As I tell all those that inquire about my calibration services, my calibration sessions now come in two flavors.
 The “THX/ISF Full Service” session usually takes about 4 to 6 hours.
 There is a large education component to the calibration process.
 The premise behind this is that answers … without any understanding, are answers that have no meaning or value.
 Calibration provides answers, but without the understanding of the questions, the process is for naught and wasted.
 Also described as “colour commentary” on everything that gets done or dinner theater version of calibration.
 Something that might take 30 sec. to do can now take 15 minutes when you sit back to hear all the stories.
 And believe it or not, this presentation is actually quite entertaining.
 Even house wives and girl friends have thoroughly enjoyed these presentations.
 (With tears of joy coming from the clients as their wives can finally understand their passion in words they could never muster to adequately explain it.)

 The second type of calibration service is the “THX/ISF Express Service” that takes up to two hours.
 In both cases, the end result is the same, a properly calibrated display.
-(Cost of this service is $200 with add ons being extra.)
-Everyone gets the same great picture and I use the same calibration equipment in both versions of the service.
+(Cost of this service is $225 with add ons being extra.
+See Price list for more details) Everyone gets the same great picture and I use the same calibration equipment in both versions of the service.

 The best way to describe the two service levels is to use the DVD example.
 “Movie Only” DVD and the “Special Edition” DVD with all the extras.
 Both versions deliver the same movie, but one gets a cliff note version of the education and no other perks or extras in the Express version (Extended education, THX plaque, Nifty Stuff, Graphs, etc.).